-Loganberry Forest heirloom seeds are all grown here are our permaculture property in rural Victoria, Australia.
-This makes us very different from most other seed sellers who are to a large extent seed re-sellers, buying in bulk and on-selling seed from unknown origins.
+We grow the vast majority of our seeds here at permaculture homestead in rural VIC, Australia.
+This makes us very different from most other seed sellers who are to a large extent mostly seed re-sellers, buying in bulk and on-selling seed from unknown origins.
 Organic or not, resold seed is usually from overseas large scale mono-crop operations owned by a handful of multinational corporates.
 There are no laws in Australia that require the country of origin of seeds to be labeled and it is is not even included in the voluntary best code of practice guidelines followed by most Australian seed suppliers.
-Buying seed from Loganberry Forest ensures it is grown using the most sustainable permaculture principles and is well adapted over multiple generations to Australian growing conditions.
-We share seed saving instructions with all our purchases so that a single seed packet can last a lifetime and you too can join us in taking action for Australian food sustainability, sovereignty and security.
+Buying seed from Loganberry Forest supports seed grown using the most sustainable permaculture principles and is well adapted over multiple generations to Australian growing conditions.
+We also share seed saving instructions so that a single seed packet can last a lifetime and you too can join us in taking action for Australian food sustainability, sovereignty and security.

 The Inspiration for this Mission

 Back in April of 2018 we and many other Australians, outside of the farming or market gardening industry, first learnt of the precarious place of our country’s food supply.
 It turns out all this time the vast majority of our vegetables were grown using seeds imported from overseas.
 This came to light when the Australian government proposed new rules to require a fungicide treatment of all brassica seeds coming into the country, and this caused great concern amongst the organics industry, as this treatment would have voided their organic certifications.
 This proposal was eventually (and thankfully) scrapped, but it left a lasting impression on myself about the true tenuousness of our nation’s food security.